reiver/article-20250227/README.md

 > Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

 Included in this text is the concept of _freedom of speech_.
-In particular, the point of view of law — and ....
+In particular, _freedom of speech_ as law — a restriction on what the U.S. government is permitted to do.

+But, Bluesky is not the U.S. government.
+This form of _freedom of speech_ would _not_ apply to them.

-But in the U.S, _freedom of speech_ as social-form (that goes beyond the requirements of the law) is common, too.
+However, in the U.S, _freedom of speech_ as social-norm (that goes beyond the requirements of the law) is common, too.
-...
+The idea that ....
+And, perhaps captured by the children's rhyme:

+> Sticks and stones may break my bones,
+> but words [including abusive language and insults] shall never hurt me.

 ...